How Utah Reports Water Use

 Tracking water use is an integral part of Washington County’s comprehensive water plan and helps set local goals, improve watering practices and demonstrate accountability.

 In 2018, Washington County residents used 168 gallons per person daily.
 Factoring in all potable water use (residential, commercial, institutional and industrial), the total was 218 GPCD.
 The total system water use was 301 GPCD (see chart below)1 — approximately 2 percent less than in 2017.2

 Washington County Leads Utah in Water Conservation

 Residents in Washington County have made great progress in reducing water use.
 As the hottest, most arid area in Utah, water conservation is essential to the county’s future.
-The Washington County Water Conservancy District (WCWCD) and its municipal partners have invested more than $60 million in recent water conservation efforts.
+The Washington County Water Conservancy District (WCWCD) and its municipal partners have invested nearly $70 million in recent water conservation efforts.
 In fact, Washington County was the first county to meet the governor’s statewide water conservation goal to reduce use by 25 percent.
 In many ways – especially landscape design – Washington County leads the state in water conservation.